Free or subsidised accommodation

 Employer-owned accommodation

-The market value of the rent is the amount a landlord would charge an unconnected tenant to use the property.
-You must be able to show the market value you have used is reasonable.
+The annual market value of the rent is the amount a landlord would charge an unconnected tenant to use the property.
+You must be able to show that the market value which you have used is reasonable.
 You can use a document such as a statement from a local estate agent or auctioneer as evidence.
 You must keep any documents for inspection.

 You should value your property when you first provide it to your employee and review this value every year.